 In part because the body’s stress response can increase inflammation, and in part because having an IBD is stressful in and of itself, learning effective stress management and adaptive emotion regulation strategies can be a crucial part of improving quality of life and reducing emotional distress in these disorders.

-Dr. Hunt has developed a self-help program called Coping with Crohn’s and Colitis that utilizes proven CBT strategies to help people with IBDs learn to manage life stress (not avoid it).
-An initial pilot study carried out by Dr. Hunt and her team at Penn (called a randomized-controlled trial – the gold standard of scientific evidence that something works) showed that people who completed the program felt much better – they were less depressed, less anxiously focused on their GI symptoms, more likely to view life stressors (and their IBD!) realistically rather than catastrophically, and, overall, far less bothered by their GI symptoms - than they had been before completing the program!
+I have developed a self-help program called Coping with Crohn’s and Colitis that utilizes proven CBT strategies to help people with IBDs learn to manage life stress (not avoid it).
+Several randomized controlled trials (the gold standard of scientific evidence that something works) carried out by me and my team at Penn showed that people who completed the program felt much better – they were less depressed, less anxiously focused on their GI symptoms, more likely to view life stressors (and their IBD!) realistically rather than catastrophically, and, overall, far less bothered by their GI symptoms - than they had been before completing the program!

 After completing those studies, and convincing myself that the book really was helpful to people, I published the self-help book so that you can buy it and work through it on your own.
 You can order it here.